jcubic/jquery-terminal-wiki/Getting-Started.md

 ### Introduction

-jQuery Terminal is JavaScript library that require, to work properly, other library which is jQuery.
-To create app using jQuery Terminal, first you need to create html page, then include jQuery and both JavaScript and CSS file from jQuery Terminal.
-You can also use webpack or other bundler but we will not discuss this here.
+jQuery Terminal is a **JavaScript library** that requires **jQuery** to work properly.
+To create an app using jQuery Terminal, first you need to create an html page, and then include jQuery and both the JavaScript and CSS files from jQuery Terminal.
+You can also use **webpack** or other *bundlers* but we will not discuss this here.
-I this tutorial you will know all the basics of creating your own Terminal looking webpage as well as explanations of all the features.
+In this tutorial, you will learn all the basics needed to create your own Terminal in a webpage and also the explanations for all the features.

 ### Unpkg CDN